cryotools/cosipy/docs/source/documentation.rst

     COSIPY 2.0 is not backwards-compatible with older versions of COSIPY.
     Please :ref:`read the instructions <upgrading>` on upgrading from an older version, and using the :ref:`new configuration system <configuration>`.

 .. _installation:

 Installation
 ============

+For Python 3.11 and above, the recommended environment manangers are conda/mamba.

 Pre-requisites
 --------------

-Creating the static file requires GDAL:
+Install GDAL:

 .. code-block:: bash

     sudo apt-get install gdal-bin libgdal-dev
     pip install --upgrade gdal==`gdal-config --version` pybind11  # with pip
-    mamba install gdal  # with conda/mamba
+    conda install gdal  # with conda/mamba

 If you are installing dependencies with conda/mamba, use ``-c conda-forge`` if it does not already have the highest channel priority.

+.. note:: If you are installing with **pip** and Python 3.11+, you will need to `compile and install richdem`_.
+    This is not necessary when using conda/mamba.

+.. _`compile and install richdem`: https://github.com/r-barnes/richdem?tab=readme-ov-file#compilation

-The `icc_rt` package may provide a performance boost on some systems:
+The ``icc_rt`` package may provide a performance boost on some systems:

 .. code-block:: bash

     pip install icc-rt             # with pip
-    mamba install icc_rt -c numba  # with conda/mamba
+    conda install icc_rt -c numba  # with conda/mamba

 Installation with pip
 ---------------------

-Installing COSIPY as a package allows it to run in any directory:
+Installing COSIPY as a package allows it to run from any directory:

 .. code-block:: bash

     pip install cosipymodel
-    setup-cosipy  # generate sample configuration files
+    conda install richdem  # if you are using conda/mamba and python 3.11+ cosipy-setup  # generate sample configuration files
     cosipy-help   # view help

+This is the recommended installation method if you do not plan to modify the source code.

 Installation from Source
 ------------------------